 As part of obtaining reasonable assurance about whether LSUHN's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audits and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and questioned costs as item Audit Finding 2022-01.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.